-These are children whose needs and care now are likely to be significantly compromised thereby requiring assessment under Section 47 or Section 17 of the Children Act 1989.
+An immediate referral to Compass should be made for assessment under Section 17 or Section 47 of the Children Act 1989.
 These children may become subject to a child protection plan and need to be accommodated (taken into care) by Children's Social Care either on a voluntary basis or by way of Court Order.
 Section 17- 1989 Children Act states a child shall be taken to be in need if: (a) He/She is unlikely to achieve or maintain, or to have the opportunity of achieving or maintaining, a reasonable standard of health or development without the provision for him of services by a local authority under this Part; (b) His/Her health or development is likely to be significantly impaired, or further impaired, without the provision for him of such services; or (c) He/She is disabled.